stuartstaniford/permaplan/docs/open-tree-description-language.md

 The maximum height that this tree species is capable of growing to under ideal circumstances.

+### maxGirth (mandatory)

+Syntax: `"maxGirth":   1000,`

+The maximum girth that this tree species is capable of growing to under ideal circumstances.
+Generally taken to be the girth at chest height (4.5 feet or 1.4m above the ground level).
+Note that the girth is the circumference, not the diameter (but is the most widely cited measurement)

+### maxAge (mandatory)

+Syntax: `"maxAge":   150,`

+The maximum age in years that this tree species is capable of growing to under ideal circumstances.

 ### var (optional)

 Syntax: `"var": "<variety-name>",`